What causes acne scars and dark marks?

 How to treat dark acne marks?

-Some of the dark acne murk colors will fade by itself in 3 to months.
-Some will stay for years.
+A small part of dark acne spots fades with time.
+Unfortunately, this takes many months or years.
 Fortunately, there are a number of few new treatment options to help speed up the process and fade dark acne spots faster.

 Not a good idea.
 Excessive sun exposure or artificial tanning during an active breakout of acne will usually cause darkening of the acne pimples.
 Thus, if you have active acne or post-acne dark spots and scars your sun is your enemy.
 Using a dedicated oil-free sunscreen, SPF 30 will protect your skin and will fade your existing dark spots faster.

 Hydroquinone is the gold standard in medical dark spot lightening.
-Extensively used by a dermatologist it can help fade the most stubborn brown spots in 4-12 weeks.
-Combined with salicylic acid and retinoids these magical creams will show results even in people with darker skin types.
+Extensively used by dermatologists, it can help fade the most stubborn brown spots in 4-12 weeks.
+Combined with salicylic acid, retinoids, and plant-based ingredients, this magical compound will show results even in people with darker skin types.

-A naturally derived version of hydroquinone, less effective than its medical grade relative (hydroquinone) the bearberry is a great addition to high-end dark spot correctors,
+A naturally derived version of hydroquinone, slightly less effective than its medical grade relative (hydroquinone) the bearberry is a great addition to high-end dark spot correctors.

 Licorice contains, glabridin a compound that disperses melanin and inhibits the production of new melanin in dark spots.
-It is less effective than hydroquinone but still a very good addition to anti-acne treatment cream, that helps prevent and fade acne dark spots throughout the treatment of active acne and beyond.
+It is less effective than hydroquinone but still a safe and effective anti-dark spot fighter.
+When added to active anti-acne treatment creams it helps prevent future darks post while active acne is still treated.

-Another magical medical grade ingredient that can be helpful both in treating active acne and post-acne dark spots.
-Derived from the bark of the tree it provides a gentle peel off the outer layer of the skin.
-Removing some of the excessive melanin that causes the brown spots and enhancing eth activity of other skin lightening agents – more specifically hydroquinone.
+Another important medical grade ingredient that can be helpful both in treating active acne and post-acne dark spots.
+Derived from the bark of the willow-tree it provides a gentle peel off the outer layer of the skin.
+Removing some of the excessive melanin that causes the brown spots and enhancing the activity of other skin lightening agents – more specifically hydroquinone.

 Acne medications with vitamin C (ascorbic acid) can block abnormal pigment production and can brighten spots that have already developed.
 These creams can also help build collagen and promote normal healthy healing of your skin.

 Retinoids work by increasing cell turnover which in turn helps fade hyperpigmentation.
 You can think of it as pushing the excessive brown pigment upwards, out of the skin.
 Retinoids come in different flavors.
-Some like adapalene and retinoic acid are usually associated with significant irritation and sun photosensitivity.
-A better choice for people with acne and dark spots would be another member of the retinoids family, i.e.: Retinyl palmitate that will usually be gentle on the skin and still provide the needed skin brightening effect.
+First generation retinoids, i.e; adapalene and retinoic acid are usually associated with significant irritation and sun photosensitivity.
+A better choice for people with acne and dark spots would be another member of the retinoids family, i.e.: retinol or retinyl palmitate that will usually be gentle on the skin and still provide the needed skin brightening effect.